Text Size

 1 John 1:7-9

-But if we walk in the light, as He is in the light, we have fellowship with one another, and the blood of Jesus Christ, His Son, cleanses us from all sin.
-If we say that we have no sin, we deceive ourselves, and the truth is not in us.
-If we confess our sins, He is faithful and righteous to forgive us the sins, and to cleanse us from all unrighteousness.
+But if we walk in the light as He is in the light, we have fellowship with one another, and the blood of Jesus His Son cleanses us from all sin.
+If we say we have no sin, we deceive ourselves, and the truth is not in us.
+If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness.

 Confession and cleansing